 Sexual harassment includes the unwelcome written, verbal or physical conduct on the basis of sex, including gender identity and sexual orientation that creates an intimidating, hostile or offensive school environment.
 For support with harassment claims please contact The Office of Equity and Diversity at 3215 Cuming St., Omaha, NE 68131 (531-299-0307) or equityanddiversity@ops.org.
 Examples of prohibited sexual harassment include, but are not limited to, the following:

-- Unwelcome, intentional touching or grabbing of another student's intimate parts or the clothing covering a student's intimate parts. - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the [their] education program or activity.
-(34 CFR § 106.03)
+- Unwelcome, intentional touching or grabbing of another student's intimate parts or the clothing covering a student's intimate parts. - Explicit and offensive sexual references or gestures.